KellaEric/Scientifi_ConverterApp/README.md

 # Scientifi_ConverterApp
 This application is a simple application the users can  use to convert currency, mass, weight of numbers and in a scalable way.
+Another simple scientific calculator.